Europe could be doing a ‘hell of a lot more’ to reach ceasefire in Gaza

 He said other European countries are considering recognising the Palestinian state.

-“I would really encourage them to do because we must know create momentum towards peace and cessation of violence,” he added.

-Earlier this week, Israeli Ambassador to Ireland Dana Erlich claimed Ireland’s move to recognise a Palestinian state is worrying Israeli investors in the Irish IT services sector.

-Irish deputy premier Micheal Martin said the idea that recognising the state of Palestine is anti-Israel is “absurd”.
+Irish deputy premier Micheal Martin said the move by the Government authorises the establishment of full diplomatic relations with the state of Palestine.

-“It doesn’t make any sense to make that accusation or that assertion,” he said on Tuesday.

-“The reason why more European Union states are coming to the recognition question is because of clear evidence that the Israeli government, led by Benjamin Netanyahu, has sought to undermine the concept of a two-state solution which everybody, a decade ago, had agreed with.
+“Subject to the formal request from the Palestinian authorities, the Government will upgrade the status of the Palestinian Mission in Ireland to that of an Embassy, and authorise the appointment of an ambassador from the state of Palestine to Ireland,” Mr Martin said.

+“Our decision today also authorises the upgrading of the current Representative Office of Ireland in Ramallah to an Embassy.

 The current ambassador in Dublin, Dr Jilan Wahba Abdalmajid, said the move “gives hope” and it is “the right time” to recognise a Palestinian state.